KEEPING IT ENFORCEABLE – THE ESSENTIAL TERMS OF A PURCHASE CONTRACT

 - Ensure that the legal description of the property set out in the purchase contract matches what is shown on a current title search and that the current permitted encumbrances are listed.
 Failure to perform this step is a common source of errors in purchase contracts.

-- Obtain a copy of the subdivision plan for the property to confirm that all the legal parcels to be acquired have been included in the purchase contract.
+- Obtain a copy of the subdivision plan for the property and verify its civic address to confirm that all the legal parcels to be acquired have been included in the purchase contract.
 All too often, one or more parcels are inadvertently omitted.

 - If the vendor is responsible for constructing improvements on the property, clearly describe what is to be built and by what date.
 The agreed plans and specifications should be attached to the purchase contract or incorporated by reference.